-Figure 18: Conservation Voltage Reduction () Impact on Tariff Specifications
+Figure 18: Conservation Voltage Reduction (CVR) Impact on Tariff Specifications

+Conservation Voltage Reduction (CVR) improves efficiency by reducing the average voltage on distribution feeders.
+More specifically, CVR enables us to optimize the electric voltage across distribution circuits by monitoring near real-time data from smart meters and distribution devices and controlling the system’s voltage level to reduce energy consumption.
+The distribution system’s voltage is controlled at multiple points, including the substation and at locations along the circuit where capacitor banks and voltage regulators are installed.
+The energy savings result in reduced energy bills for customers and a reduction in the peak demand for Hawaiian Electric Companies.

 CVR improves energy efficiency but unlike many energy efficiency programs, it must be implemented by utilities and not by third parties which is the case for many energy efficiency programs.

 Smart grid systems, especially the AMI and smart meters, enable CVR by providing voltage readings at many locations throughout the distribution system.
 CVR also makes use of smart grid equipment, including Intelligent Electronic Devices (IEDs), transformers, voltage regulators, capacitors, and reclosers to measure and adjust feeder voltages.

+CVR has the potential to improve power quality, lower line losses, and reduce peak demand.
+Our approach (1) uses AMI to collect customer voltage readings which are then (2) analyzed by the CVR solution to (3) determine voltage setpoint recommendations for substation controllers (such as load tap changers) and control operations for distribution feeder devices (such as capacitor banks) to (4) implement optimal voltage settings for the circuit.
+CVR can monitor and track improvements to validate energy savings.
+With our planned integrated smart grid platform, we can achieve a variety of objectives including reducing peak demand, reducing line losses, and conserving energy.

 Figure 19 shows how we plan to implementation CVR.